francoism90/auto-encode/README.md

 **WARNING:** The scripts may clean-up invalid filenames (e.g. stripping special symbols, double whitespace, etc.).
-If the original filenames are important to you, please backup first!
+The original filename will be updated (e.g. `original-video.avi >> original-video.avi.success`).
+If the original filename is important to you, please backup first!
 Use the scripts at your own risk!

 # auto-encode
 Massconvert (or just a video file) into any videoformat readable by ffmpeg to H.264 video optimized for web.